Canvim/PyPen/README.md

 A blank paper for your creative adventures in Python!

 ## What is Pyper?
 Pyper tries to be the end-all solution to creative coding in Python.
 It provides very easy-to-use functions for drawing primitives to the screen and getting mouse input.
-It utilizes moderngl and moderngl-window in the background to efficiently utilize the GPU through OpenGL to draw all primitives quickly.
+It utilizes moderngl and pyglet in the background to efficiently utilize the GPU through OpenGL to draw everything quickly.

 ## How do I install Pyper?
 Easy! just do:
 * ```pip install pyperlib```

-Thanks to moderngl, as long as you have a machine capable of running OpenGL 4.0+, everything will work fine, no matter if you use Linux, Windows or MacOs.
+Thanks to moderngl, as long as you have a machine capable of running OpenGL 3.0+, everything will work fine, no matter if you use Linux, Windows or MacOs.

 Check out the package on [Pypi](https://pypi.org/project/pyperlib/)!